lluism/BALs/README.md

   The stacked spectra are raw, i.e., they are the ones computed without any additional re-normalization used in the analysis.

-  I have also added a few PPT slides I use to explain line locking.
+  I have also added a few PDF slides I use to explain line locking.
 Feel free to use them if you find them useful.

 Lluis